serkanyazicioglu/Nhea/README.md

 ### Enumeration Helpers

-As an old but useful practice you can set additional details for your enums.
-Simply put Detail attribute on to the header of your enumeraions.
+As an old but useful practice you can set additional details for your enum types.
+Simply put Detail attribute on to the header of your enumerations.

 ```
 public enum StatusType